 The idea of holding skip-level meetings is a great one; a perfect opportunity for those at the top to connect and see the potential of mid-level female employees.
-The website Let’s Grow Leadership has put together a great guide for conducting a productive skip-level meeting including asking such open-ended questions as:
+The website Let’s Grow Leadership has put together a great guide for conducting a productive skip-level meeting.

 I encourage you to read Vinay’s LinkedIn article for the full details of the process and their results to date.
 While you are at it, look for at least one or two ideas that you can take to your team this month as you begin the process of moving toward a more thought diverse organization in 2016.